Oreire/app-balancer-project/README.md

     Increased Throughput

-    Optimization of Loads on the Relational or NoSQL databases & Applications
+    Optimized Loads on the Relational or NoSQL databases & Applications

 # Backend S3 strorage for terraform state files